AlsayedAldahawy/BankingSystem/README.md

 ### Usage
+** Note:
+if the https Urls didn't work for any reason, please use http://localhost:5195 instead.
 - Navigate to `https://localhost:7095/` to access the Swagger Documentation.
 - Navigate to `https://localhost:7095/api/accounts` to access the Accounts API.
 - Navigate to `https://localhost:7095/api/transactions` to access the Transactions API.